jyliu-98/MoSketch/README.md

 and the format should be the same as the 60 created sketches (*e.g.*, `/data/processed/aircrafter3/aircrafter3_traj.txt`).

 We highly recommend to check the motion plan.
 If you are not satisfy with the result, instruct the LLM for modification in time.
 The incorrect motion planning will lead to failed animation.
-Run to check the motion plan.
+Run `./view_plan.py` to visualize the motion plan.